intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 ### c.
 Register oneDNN Kernel on Channels Last

-Essence of registering an oneDNN kernel under Channels Last memory format on CPU is no differenct from [cuDNN](https://github.com/pytorch/pytorch/pull/23861): Only very few upper level change is needed such as accommodate 'contiguous()' to 'contiguous(suggested_memory_format)'.
-The automatic reorder of oneDNN weight shall been hided in ideep.
+Registering a oneDNN kernel under Channels Last memory format on CPU is no different from [cuDNN](https://github.com/pytorch/pytorch/pull/23861): Only very few upper level changes are needed, such as accommodate 'contiguous()' to 'contiguous(suggested_memory_format)'.
+The automatic reorder of oneDNN weight shall been hidden in ideep.

 ## oneDNN NHWC APIs

-Compared to NCHW interfaces, 2 parts need to be addressed on NHWC inferfaces:
+Compared to NCHW interfaces, 2 parts need to be addressed on NHWC interfaces:

 ### a.
 Create NHWC Memory